UoB-COMSM0166/2025-group-20/README.md

    ![alt text](project-report-images/implementation_challenge1.png)
-*Figure 3a: Evolution of the hitbox system.
+**Figure 3a**: *Evolution of the hitbox system.
 Arrows indicate valid directions that count as a correct slice.*

 **Challenge 2: Balancing Challenging and Playability**